cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 #### Comparative Advantage

 why dlt?
-- separate enforcement from control of rules, avoid dystopic aspects of totalitarianism
+- separate enforcement from control of rules, avoid dystopic aspects of totalitarianism, no singular humans in control / command-and-control structure
 - drastically reduce transaction costs of implementation
 - e.g.: can only utilize currency iff. prove compliance with rules